eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/4_RGB_LED_Color_Palette.md

 In this section, we used an external knob and an external adjustable color LED to achieve a RGB LED colour palette.
 UNIHIKER is equipped with a microcontroller responsible for controlling onboard components and GPIO.

 Based on this functionality, we can control the external RGB LED by Pin22.
-At the same time, we control the LED by an external knob whose function is adc21 = ADC(Pin(Pin.P21)).
-This project uses the NEOPIXEL_PIN = Pin.P22 method in the PinPong library of Python to control the RGB LED externally connected through side pins of the board.
+At the same time, we use the ADC class to obtain the value of the external knob to control the LED.
+This project uses the NeoPixel method in the PinPong library of Python to control the RGB LED externally connected through side pins of the board.
-Here is an example of controlling the konb to change the colour of the RGB LED.
+Here is an example of controlling the rotation potentiometer to change the colour of the RGB LED.
 ![4-480P[00h00m00s-00h00m09s].gif](img/4_RGB_LED_Color_Palette/1721282199734-6852abbc-134f-4a70-8f8c-30b78ffa79d3.gif)
 ## **Hardware Required**